Select Page

 • Security stewards, who may be able to remove anyone who chooses to attend and becomes disruptive (to support this, it may be a good idea to alert your local police station that you are organising this event).

-• To serve any refreshments you may plan to organise.
+• To serve any refreshments you may plan to provide.

-• Organise an order of business for the hustings event: It is important that the event has an order of business.
-For a 2 hour hustings (say, from 19:00-21:00), we recommend:
+1. Organise an order of business for the hustings event: It is important that the event has an order of business.
+For a two-hour hustings (say, from 19:00-21:00), we recommend:

-• Introduction from Moderator (5 minutes) – include rules for proceedings, IE
+• Introduction from moderator (5 minutes) including rules for proceedings, for example:

 1. You will want to vary the order in which candidates answer questions.